Edward Olivares Player Props: Royals vs. Reds

 Edward Olivares At The Plate

-- Olivares is hitting .247 with nine doubles, four triples, five home runs and 11 walks.
+- Olivares has nine doubles, four triples, five home runs and 11 walks while batting .246.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.